Khristina Chess

 In the end, only Alice can tell us what really happened—in her own voice.

-If you’re looking for the best YA books for teens facing tough problems, be sure to check out this story about bullying and slut shaming.
-For more books like this one, check out my list YA Books about Bullying.
+If you’re looking for the best YA books for teens facing difficult problems, be sure to check out this story about bullying and slut shaming.
+Also, for more books like this one, check out my list YA Books about Bullying.

 After by Amy Efaw

 “I'd rather be lucky than good.
 Good is just so overrated.
-Bad girls have the most fun.” ― Amy Efaw, quote from After
+Bad girls have the most fun.” ― Amy Efaw from After

 What kind of girl leaves her infant to die in the trash?